mulesoft/microgateway-custom-policy-template/readme-template.md

 The `test/config` directory can also contain other resource definitions, such as accessory services used by the policy (Eg. a remote authentication service).

+### Test
+The `make test` goal runs unit tests and integration tests.
+Integration tests are placed in the `tests` directory and are configured with the files placed at the `tests/config` directory.

 ### Publish
 The `make publish` goal publishes the policy asset in Anypoint Exchange, in your configured Organization.